-After a short boat ride and long car ride, we arrive at our hotel in Paraty.
+After a short boat ride and a long car ride, we arrive at our hotel in Paraty.
 After spending several rain-soaked days on Ilha Grande with only a salt water shower, the hubs and I are thrilled to arrive at a hotel that exceeded our expectations!
-Pousada Literaria is clean, chic, DRY and has non salty showers.
+Pousada Literaria is clean, chic, DRY and has non-salty showers.
 We immediately unpack our bags so everything can dry off and both take long hot showers!
 It feels like a dream.

-Getting to Paraty, even with our driver takes a lot longer than we expect and is more stressful than we imagined, so next order of business is a relaxing coconut drink by the pool!
+Getting to Paraty, even with our driver takes a lot longer than we expect and is more stressful than we imagined, so the next order of business is a relaxing coconut drink by the pool!

-And some much needed snacks!
-It is mid afternoon by the time we finally sit down and we had not had a proper lunch!
+And some much-needed snacks!
+It is mid-afternoon by the time we finally sit down and we had not had a proper lunch!